Make your senior developers stay using these few neat tips

 Give them the freedom to think and work on their own

-Sometimes, offering huge financial incentives is just not enough to retain your most experienced talent.
+Sometimes, offering huge financial incentives is just not all there is to retain your most experienced talent.

 A better paycheck is great, but the ability to think, work and solve problems creatively is something that is severely lacking in the modern workplace.